 Placing a breast prosthesis is done under general anaesthesia.
 Breast augmentation takes about an hour and you can go home the same day.

-There are different approaches to insert breast implants : through the breast fold, the areola or an incision in the armpit.
+There are different approaches to insert breast implants : through the breast fold or the areola.

-The inframammary technique is the most commonly used.
+The incision in the inframammary fold is the most commonly used technique.
 Even bigger breast prostheses can be implanted by means of an incision in the breast fold.
 The scar is invisible as it is located in the breast fold.

 This technique has, however, a slightly bigger risk at infections.